Frequently Asked Questions

 Lateral moves within the Department following initial selection for the ASLRP do not affect continued eligibility during an existing service obligation.

 By law, a service requirement must be set for a period of time not less than 3 years.
 (See 5 U.S.C. § 5379(c)(1)(A).)
 Agencies may require service agreements of more than 3 years.
 The Department requires attorneys who wish to receive payments beyond the initial three-year period to recompete with new requesters and, if selected, enter into a new three-year service obligation.
+If re-selected, the new service obligation starts the day after the prior service obligation ends.

 2. When does the service obligation begin and end?

 The effective date of the initial service agreement will begin when the first repayment is approved (generally in July) except in cases where the recipient has not yet entered on duty.
 In those cases, the obligation starts upon entry on duty.
-There is no credit for federal service or DOJ service completed prior to the start date.
-The service obligation ends three years from the anniversary of the start date, except when the attorney has incurred periods of leave without pay (other than absences due to uniformed service) which extend the service obligation on a day for day basis.
+There is no credit for federal service or DOJ service completed prior to the effective start date.
+The service obligation ends three years from the anniversary of the start date, except when the attorney has incurred periods of leave without pay (other than absences due to uniformed service or compensable injury) which extend the service obligation on a day for day basis.

 3. Can a service period be extended in return for continued payments without triggering a new three-year obligation?